A Comprehensive and Trust worthy Dental Imaging Source, est. 1989

 VDC began trading as a Dental Imaging Equipment Developer, Manufacturer, and Distributor in 1989.
-It’s no reach to say that we’ve introduced some of the most important innovations in dental imaging.
-VDC configures, selects, and installs exclusive imaging products for full spectrum services to dental professionals.
-This is what sets us apart – the kind of hands-on, personalized service that stands out in a crowd.
+It’s no reach to say that we’ve introduced some of the most important innovations in dental imaging: OVS, 1989, first affordable Intraoral Camera; Sens-A-Ray 1991, second Dental Sensor to Trophy (now Carestream) but ahead of Dexis, Schick, etc..
+VDC is known as a Direct Source of Affordable and Innovative Imaging Products for dental professionals who like to deal with the source.
+This is what sets us apart – Outstanding products, better prices and personalized service that stands out in a crowd.

 October 1989: Video Dental Concepts developed the first component-based (CCD camera, FO light and Dental Endoscope) Intraoral Video Camera.
 Known as the Oral Videoscope (OVS), this was a cooperation with Panasonic Industrial Division (NJ) and ETS Group Optics division (France).